agoryelov/ema-end-device/README.md

 ### 1. Implement a manufacturer class

-This class must implement `Sensor.py`.
+This class must implement `sensors/Sensor.py`.

 Other properties/behaviours can be defined according to need.

-Example: `SpecDgs.py`
+Example: `sensors/SpecDgs.py`

-### 2. Implement the sensor class
+### 2. Implement the sensor model class

-This class extends the manufacturer class & must implement SensorDataFormatter.py
+This class extends the manufacturer class & must implement `sensors/SensorDataFormatter.py`

-Unless you have a very good reason you should use `Sensor.print_formatted_data()` to output your data.
+Unless you have a very good reason you should use `sensors/Sensor.print_formatted_data()` to output your data.
 This will keep things nice and consistent.

-Example: `SpecCoSensor.py`
+Example: `sensors/SpecCoSensor.py`

 ### 3. Use your new class(es)

-Example: `co_sensor.py`
+Example: `sensors/example_co_sensor.py`

 ## Known issues

 ### SPEC DGS

 SPEC DGS sensors take a timeout property to read from.
-If the timeout is set insufficiently then a reading will return malformed data.
+If the timeout is set insufficiently a reading will return malformed data.
-A SensorReadError will be thrown in this case and final output will be an error message
+A SensorReadError will be thrown in this case and final output will be an error message.

-### Python package locations

-For reasons I don't understand (yet) the sensors/ and unit_conversion/ packages must be in the same directory as the harnessing script (`co_sensor.py` in the examples).
-See [Installation](#installation)
+This issue may have been resolved in later code updates but has not been extensively tested.

 ### First-time run